twitter/scalding/README.md

 <http://www.quora.com/Apache-Hadoop/What-are-the-differences-between-Crunch-and-Cascading>

 Scoobi and Scrunch stress types and do not use field names to build ad-hoc record types.
-Cascading's fields are very convenient for users have been very productive with Scalding.
+Cascading's fields are very convenient, and our users have been very productive with Scalding.
 Fields do present problems for type inference because Cascading cannot tell you the type of the data in Fields("user_id", "clicks") at compile time.
 This could be surmounted by building a record system in scala that allows the programmer to express the types of the fields, but the cost of this is not trivial, and the win is not so clear.

-Scalding does support using any scala object using Kryo serialization, including scala Lists, Sets, Maps, Tuples, etc.  I don't know if transparent serialization is present yet in either scoobi or scrunch.
+Scalding supports using any scala object in your map/reduce operations using Kryo serialization, including scala Lists, Sets,
+Maps, Tuples, etc.  It is not clear that such transparent serialization is present yet in either scoobi or scrunch.
+Like Scoobi, Scalding has a form of MSCR fusion by relying on Cascading's AggregateBy operations.
+Our Reduce primitives (see GroupBuilder.reduce and .mapReduceMap) by default uses Hadoop combiners on the map side.

 Lastly, Scalding comes with a script that allows you to write a single file and run that single file locally or on your Hadoop cluster by typing one line "scald.rb [--local] myJob.scala".